ack-solutions/expo-template/docs/design-standards.md

 ## 4. Color Rules

 - Do not hardcode colors directly in feature components.
-- Always use theme-based CSS custom properties (design tokens).
+- Always use theme-based (design tokens).
 - Every color token must have both a light and dark variant defined in file.
 - Keep color usage consistent across the application.
 - Use color with purpose, not decoration.

-### Recommended Usage

-- primary color for main actions
-- muted colors for secondary content
-- destructive color for delete/remove/danger actions
-- success/warning/error colors only where needed

 ### Rules

 - Primary buttons should always look consistent.
-- Status colors should be reused consistently.
+- Status / Enums / Chips / Label colors should be reused consistently.
 - Text contrast must remain readable in both light and dark themes.
 - Avoid adding random custom colors per page.
 - Every new color must be defined as a token with light and dark values — never as a one-off raw value.